DelphiWorlds/Kastri/Demos/FCMRebooted/ReadMe.md

 #### Additional Frameworks

+In order to compile successfully for iOS, it's also necessary to:

+1. Add [Swift Support Files in Delphi's SDK Manager](https://github.com/DelphiWorlds/HowTo/tree/main/Solutions/AddSwiftSupport) (follow the link for instructions)
-Add the following frameworks in Delphi's SDK Manager:
+2. Add the following frameworks in Delphi's SDK Manager:
    - CoreTransferable
    - DeveloperToolsSupport
    - SwiftUI
    - SwiftUICore

    Refer to [this guide](https://github.com/DelphiWorlds/HowTo/tree/main/Solutions/AddSDKFrameworks) for instructions.

 #### Deployment of `GoogleServices-info.plist`